ATA-AISociety/2021_22_Practice/README.md

-# 20-21_Practice
+# 20-21 AI Society Practice
-This repository will be for github experimentation and nonproject coding
+This repository will be for github experimentation, code hosting, and nonproject coding.